 “No, not yet.
 Still an intern.”
 I tried not to sound as deflated as admitting that made me feel.

 Strolling side by side, talking about other people, we had kept a certain distance.
 Her eyes met mine politely at the right moments in the conversation, but were evasive.
-Now, as we spoke about ourselves, she faced me with a steady, assessing gaze that challenged me with its honesty.
+Now, as we spoke about ourselves across the table, she faced me with a steady, assessing gaze that challenged me with its honesty.

 “So, where do you work?”
 I asked.